 ‘Work entered in this competition must be original, in English, unpublished and not have won a prize in any other competition.
 Authors retain copyright.
 Theme is Location.
 Poems entered must in some way refer to the theme’.
 School [primary and secondary] student entry is free.
 One poem of no more than 60 lines.

-Entries previously closed in early July.
+Entries close 26 June 2020.
+Theme is Vision.
 Exact dates for all stages once these are advised.

 Competitions done in Closing Date order.
 Not all are for students or young people, but all have a clear indication of the age range and topic/format.